liuliu3dv/RoboVerse/docs/source/dataset_benchmark/tasks/descriptions.md

 [UH1](https://arxiv.org/abs/2412.14172) is a large-scale dataset of over 20 million humanoid robot poses with corresponding text-based motion descriptions.
 We currently included one set of trajectory into RoboVerse.

+### Bidex

+[Bidex](https://github.com/PKU-MARL/DexterousHands) provides a collection of bimanual dexterous manipulations tasks and reinforcement learning algorithms.
+This work provided a variety of dexterous manipulation tasks (e.g., handover, lift up, throw, place, put...) as well as enormous target objects from the YCB and SAPIEN dataset (>2,000 objects).

+In Roboverse, we have adapted all $20$ tasks.
+The task all use Shadow Hand.